hilbix/tino/howto/netdata.md

 The host receives all the data from the other machines.
 It also provides the Web interface.
 And it keeps the historic data.
 Somewhat.

-And in future, it will do all the postprocessing (like keeping all historic data) at my side, too.
+> And in future, it will forward the data to the real monitoring (Prometheus), too.
+>
 > NetData does not implement a suitable way to keep or view historic data.
 > With historic data I mean 10+ years retention, of course.
 > (Some of my services run over 25 years already!)